BurntIce/CZ3003-CMS/README.md

 # Crisis Management System

+Nanyang Technological University
+School of Computer Science and Engineering

+Academic Year 2018-2019 Semester 2

-This project is done in AY2018-19 S2 for NTU SCSE CZ3003 Software Systems Analysis and Design.
+source code for  CZ3003 Software Systems Analysis and Design project

 # How to use xD (for Windows)
 1. Install virtualenv (pip install virtualenv)